persts/BBoxEE/use-cases/fine-tune-models.md

 At the time of export it is not uncommon to see a label that is clearly a mistake.
 You can click on the Search button to find which .bbx file contains the labels you are searching for.
 When the results dialog pops up, you can double click on a row and it will open that .bbx file in the Annotate tab.
 Once you make changes and save your .bbx file, the changes will be reflected on the Export tab when you return.

 ## Batch annotation
-If you have a large number images directories to process or a large number images per directory, you may want to start the batch annotation process and just walk away for a couple of days.
+If you have a large number of image directories to process or a large number images per directory, you may want to start the batch annotation process and just walk away for a couple of days.

 USAGE: python annotate_yolov5.py TOP_DATA_FOLDER MODEL SHAPE STRIDE CONFIDENCE